jcaillon/valet/docs/content/docs/030.test-commands/_index.md

 Each test suite will generate a different test results markdown file that can be approved.

+{{< callout type="info" >}}
+Valet uses a diff tool to compare the received and the approved files.
+It is strongly recommended to install [delta](https://github.com/dandavison/delta) which will automatically be used by Valet.
+You can configure your diff tool in the [Valet config](../configuration/).
+Valet will use a pure bash file compare function if it doesn't find a better diff tool.
+{{< /callout >}}

 ## 🧪 Tests

 Tests are implemented in `.sh` scripts directly under a test suite directory.
 The name of the script will determine the `h2` header of the report file while the name of the test suite directory will determine the `h1` header.
 You can have several scripts or one script per test suite.

-You have 2 extra functions at your disposal in test scripts (see [libraries/test](../libraries/test) for more details):
+You have 2 extra functions at your disposal in test scripts (see [libraries/test][libraries-tests] for more details):

 - `test::commentTest "comment"`: Add a text paragraph in the test result file.
 E.g. `test::commentTest "Here we are testing that 1+1 is equal to 2.
 Awesome."`
 - `test::endTest "title" $? "description"`: Call this function after each test to append the test results to the report file.
 This create a new `h3` header with the title, write the given exit code and include the stdout and stderr of the test inside markdown code.
 It optionally can add a description to the test.